frankieliu/insight/README.md

 1. We can then pipe the order list line by line through this first hash map and aggregate on the products that have an entry on the hash map.
-If the product id is fonud in the hash map, then it need not go to the next stage in the pipeline.
-Only elements which are not found in the hash map are passed on to another processing node.
+If the product id is found in the hash map, then it need not go to the next stage in the pipeline.
+Only elements which are not found in the hash map are passed on to next stage.

-1. For lines with products which are not found they are passed to another processing block with contains another subset of the hash map, i.e. another 10 million entries.
+1. Each stage contains another subset of the "larger" hash map, e.g. another 10 million entries

 1. After all lines go through the system, the individual processing units forward their aggregates to a central processing unit to